anojndr/GrokAiChat/README.md

 # GrokAiChat

-A Python project for interacting with Grok AI through X's user account API.
-This project provides both a direct library interface and an OpenAI-compatible API server, allowing you to use Grok AI with any OpenAI client library.
+A Python library for interacting with Grok AI through X's user account API.
+This project provides both a clean interface for direct Grok API interactions and an OpenAI-compatible API server.
 Note: This uses the account user API, not the paid enterprise API.
 Grok AI is free for all X (Twitter) members.

 ## Features

-- 🤖 Full Grok AI API integration
+- 🤖 Full Grok API integration
-- 🔄 OpenAI-compatible API server
 - 📁 File upload support
 - 💬 Conversation management
-- 🌊 Streaming response support
-- 🔄 Multiple account credential rotation
-- 🐳 Docker deployment support
 - 🛠️ Easy-to-use interface
+- 🔄 OpenAI-compatible API (use with existing OpenAI clients)
+- 🐳 Docker support for easy deployment
+- 🔍 Support for Grok DeepSearch and Reasoning modes
+- 🔄 Credential rotation for higher throughput
+- 📊 Streaming responses

 ## Prerequisites